BGHProjects/FundingDAO/README.md

 <div align="center"><h1>FundingDAO</h1></div>

-- This project is a [DAO](https://ethereum.org/en/dao/), that allows users to become either Members or Stakeholders, and therefore make proposals which can be fundraised through the DAO, but sending Polygon Mumbai Matic to the contract
+- This project is a [DAO](https://ethereum.org/en/dao/), that allows users to become either Members or Stakeholders, and therefore make proposals which can be fundraised through the DAO, by sending Polygon Mumbai Matic to the contract
 - Adapted from [this tutorial](https://learn.figment.io/tutorials/funding-dao-polygon) by [Viral Sangani](https://github.com/viral-sangani)
 - Built using [NextJS](https://nextjs.org/), [Chakra UI](https://chakra-ui.com/), [Hardhat](https://hardhat.org/), and [Solidity 0.8.17](https://docs.soliditylang.org/)